KhaireyNouhe/rDUINOScope_Adafruit3.5-_TFT_SPI_V2.3.1/README.md

 A modified version of rDUINOScope that works with Adafruit 3.5" 320X480 TFT SPI mode, Updated to the latest firmware version V_2.3.1.

 ===========================================================
+# Update Saturday 4/5/2019 (Fayrouz Update With Solar System!):
+* Removed Nextion Commands to avoid errors in compile.

 # Update Tuesday 16/3/2019 (Fayrouz Update With Solar System!):
 # Use IDE 1.8.5 to avoid compile errors.